aliostad/SuperBenchmarker/README.md

 # Gettting Started

 ## What you need
-Superbenchmarker (sb) runs on Windows or Mac (not tested yet on Linux) and requires .NET 4.52+ or .NET Core 2.0+ installed on the box.
+Superbenchmarker (sb or sbcore) runs on Windows or Mac (not tested yet on Linux) and requires .NET 4.52+ or .NET Core 2.1+ installed on the box.

 ## Installation - Windows
 Easiest way to install sb is to use [chocolatey](https://github.com/chocolatey/chocolatey/wiki/Installation#command-line).

-Once you have installed chocolatey, simply run:
+### SuperBenchmarker (built on .NET 4.5.2)

 ``` bash
 > cinst SuperBenchmarker